 Events as a Single Touchpoint

 You might want to determine what influence reading your website content or opening your emails has on your conversion outcomes.
-To answer these questions, we’ll need to incorporate events that correspond with these actions as touchpoints in our query.
+To answer these questions, we’ll need to incorporate events that correspond with these actions as touchpoints in our chart.
 For this example, we’ll investigate how to determine the effectiveness of our content articles.

 If I specify this event ‘View Any Article’ as a single touchpoint, we’ll be measuring the influence of this event as a whole rather than the type of content or the specific article that a user was viewing.
-If we included this event only in our query, we would get the following result:
+If we included this event only in our analysis, we would get the following result:

 As shown above, this chart demonstrates that 88% of conversions (based on only this touchpoint) were influenced by a user viewing any marketing article, and that 12% of users are unattributed.
 This means that 88% of users viewed any article before converting during this time period, and 12% of users did not.
 In general, unattributed behavior refers to conversions that occurred during the conversion goal time period where one of the specified touchpoints was not performed by a user before the conversion goal in the lookback window.